KantaS12/KantaS12.github.io/essays/smart-question-reflection.md

 ```

-This user clearly states his objective: "transfer a 32KiB buffer between two cores (C1 and C2) as fast as possible."
-Then the user follows with a observation from a "simple benchmark," including timings and cycle counts for both cores.
-This gives a clarification of what is being observed and what the questioner wants to achieve.
+This user clearly states their objective: "transfer a 32KiB buffer between two cores (C1 and C2) as fast as possible."
+The user then follows with an observation from a "simple benchmark," including timings and cycle counts for both cores.
+This clarifies what is being observed and what the questioner wants to achieve.

 ```
 Target Specifications